James Cagney: 1919–1930: Early career

 Pitter Patter was not hugely successful, but it did well enough to run for 32 weeks, making it possible for Cagney to join the vaudeville circuit.
 He and Vernon toured separately with a number of different troupes, reuniting as "Vernon and Nye" to do simple comedy routines and musical numbers.
 "Nye" was a rearrangement of the last syllable of Cagney's surname.
 One of the troupes Cagney joined was Parker, Rand, and Leach, taking over the spot vacated when Archie Leach—who later changed his name to Cary Grant—left.

 In 1924, after years of touring and struggling to make money, Cagney and Vernon moved to Hawthorne, California, partly for Cagney to meet his new mother-in-law, who had just moved there from Chicago, and partly to investigate breaking into the movies.
 Their train fares were paid for by a friend, the press officer of Pitter Patter, who was also desperate to act.
-They were not successful at first; the dance studio Cagney set up had few clients and folded, and Vernon and he toured the studios, but there was no interest.
+They were not successful at first; the dance studio Cagney set up had few clients and folded; Vernon and he toured the studios, but there was no interest.
 Eventually, they borrowed some money and headed back to New York via Chicago and Milwaukee, enduring failure along the way when they attempted to make money on the stage.

 Cagney secured his first significant nondancing role in 1925.
 He played a young tough guy in the three-act play Outside Looking In by Maxwell Anderson, earning $200 a week.
 As with Pitter Patter, Cagney went to the audition with little confidence he would get the part.
 At this point, he had had no experience with drama.
 Cagney felt that he only got the role because his hair was redder than that of Alan Bunce, the only other red-headed performer in New York.
 Both the play and Cagney received good reviews; Life magazine wrote, "Mr. Cagney, in a less spectacular role [than his co-star] makes a few minutes silence during his mock-trial scene something that many a more established actor might watch with profit."
 Burns Mantle wrote that it "...contained the most honest acting now to be seen in New York."